 Before you start diving into the pros and cons of fill versus key lighting, consider how you will function within your home office.
 Will you dress in your typical workwear or pair your favorite professional white blouse with pajama pants because no one will see your lower half on the webcam?
 Should you add particular details to improve your productivity at home, whether that’s a certain type of light, an essential oil diffuser stocked with energizing blends, or simply an extra surge protector for your necessary AC adapters on the average workday?

-your home office, be it with a certain type of blouse or a particular sort of
+A beginner or experienced remote worker will each know themself better than any article could—consider how you can get yourself into a focused, productive mindset whenever you enter your home office, be it with a certain type of blouse or a particular sort of light bulb.

 As remote work becomes increasingly prevalent, it’s key that you create a healthy, professional workspace at home, be it a full home office or a set corner of the living room.
 A distinct place of work, even within your home, can make it easier to maintain a beneficial work-life balance, exceed your employer’s expectations, and generally make a better impression as a professional who’s working from home.